pereznetworks/My-Tic-Tac-Toe-Game/README.md

     Their symbol, the X or O, appears temporarily.
     Their symbol follows the player's mouse around the board.

-    Players can only click one empty box per turn.
+    Players can only click only one empty box per turn.
     When the player clicks on an empty square ... their image is permanently placed in the box, marking it as occupied.

-    Once a box is chosen, or clicked... the players turn ends and the other players turn begins.
+    Once a box is chosen, or clicked... that player's turn ends and the other player's turn begins.

-    On each turn, the player's label,
-     get it's respective 'active' background color...
-     changes from grey to the active color for X or O.
+    On each turn, the active player's label is toggled, each get it's respective 'active' background color... changes from grey to the active color for X or O, ... and back again when inactive.

-     There is no opportunity to go back ...
+     There is no opportunity to go back ... nor to deselect a box
-      Nor deselect a box nor do a turn over again.
+      nor to do a turn over again.

-    EXTRA CREDIT # 3

-        If there's only 1 player name, the computer plays the nameless player.

-        More on the computer player below under # Extra Credits.

     The game ends when ...